Hydrant Flow Testing Questions

 - The hand-held pitot requires that the water is discharged out into the open.
 This method is a risk to safety and can also lead to property damage.

-- The Little Hose Monster™ with the Pitotless Nozzle™ or the steel Hose Monster make it easy to take consistent and precise flow-rate measurements that are FM Approved for accuracy.
+- The Little Hose Monster™ with the Pitotless Nozzle™ or the steel Hose Monster make it easy to take consistent and precise flow-rate measurements that are FM Approved.

 How much is the friction loss when I use a hose?